 - Managing Assets: One of the primary tasks is to identify, locate, and secure all assets belonging to the deceased individual.
 This includes bank accounts, real estate properties, investments, vehicles, and personal belongings.

-- Paying Debts and Taxes: Personal representatives and administrators must determine the outstanding debts owed by the deceased person and ensure that they are paid off using estate funds.
+- Paying Debts and Taxes: Executors and administrators must determine the outstanding debts owed by the deceased person and ensure that they are paid off using estate funds.
 This may include mortgage payments, credit card bills, medical expenses, and any other outstanding liabilities.
 They must also calculate and pay any applicable taxes on behalf of the estate.

 - Distributing Property: Another crucial responsibility is to distribute the remaining property among heirs or beneficiaries according to the instructions outlined in the will or as per state laws if there is no will (intestate succession).
 This involves identifying rightful heirs/beneficiaries, valuing assets accurately, and ensuring fair distribution.